 John has been playing drums longer then he’s been brushing his teeth.
 His grandmother gave him a drum set at the age of two and he’s never stopped.
 With over 40 years of experience in a variety of musical styles, John is honored to play tribute to the top studio drummers in the world.
 Steve Gadd, Jim Keltner, Jeff Porcaro, Bernard Purdie, Rick Marotta, Ed Greene, Paul Humphrey and James Gadson are the foundation for the Steely Dan catalog.
 To have the privilege to play tribute to these drummers is both a joy and challenge.

 Steely Dan created some of the greatest grooves ever heard.
 Notorious for squeezing every last ounce of funk out of the best drummers in the world, when you play Dan tunes, the beat bar is as high as it gets.
 As we usher in a new chapter in the Steely Jam story, we pay tribute to our beloved founder, drummer, and inspiration for this band's existence, David Robin, who left us too soon.
-A native of drizzly, rainy London, David moved to sunny Los Angeles in the 80s, and discovered that you can indeed check out any time you like, but you will never, ever leave.
-An accomplished rock, jazz and funk drummer, David has been the soulful engine of Steely Jam.
+A native of drizzly, rainy London, David moved to sunny Los Angeles in the 80s, and discovered that you can indeed check out any time you like, but you will never, ever leave - until the final act.
+An accomplished rock, jazz and funk drummer, David was the soulful engine of Steely Jam.